roukoslab/bluntPred/README.md

 # bluntPred

-Prediction of blunt rate of Cas9 breaks using the XGBoost model trained with Chakrabarti's data.
+Prediction of blunt rates of Streptococcus pyogenes Cas9 (SpCas9) using the XGBoost model trained with HiPlex1 data.

 ## Install